 The Fleur de Lis Heritage Centre is the headquarters of The Faversham Society and can be found in three adjoining properties in 10-13 Preston Street.

 The individual buildings were acquired separately from 1971 onwards, with the Heritage Centre itself opening in No.13 Preston Street in 1977 after considerable fundraising by the Society.
-The buildings now house the town’s Museum and Archives and work is underway to move the Society's book shop.
+The buildings now house the town’s Museum and Archives and the Society's second-hand book shop

 All three properties have an entrance on Preston Street and all three have distinctively different, but important, architecture and history.
 Visitors are welcome to browse in the Museum Reception & Shop where they can find out more about the history of the Heritage Centre buildings.
 The Society has also produced an excellent publication on the subject.

 Despite the fact that the three buildings extend to the rear of the site and offer so much to see, there is no room for a refreshment area.
 However, Faversham has many excellent coffee shops, cafes, restaurants and pubs, many of them in historic buildings.